Are Yorkshire Terriers Good with Kids? Family Guide

 Veterinary Care Schedule for Yorkshire Terriers

 Regular veterinary visits allow early detection of breed-associated conditions, when treatment is most effective.
 The recommended schedule for your Yorkshire Terrier.
-Here is the recommended schedule:
+Use this as a starting point — your vet may adjust based on individual health.

 Cost of Yorkshire Terrier Ownership